 There's a lot of buzz in the USA about traveling to see the upcoming total solar eclipse, but most of the country's residents -- as well as people in Canada, Central America, the Caribbean, and northern South America -- will be witnessing a partial eclipse.
 Here's a simple and safe way to observe a partial eclipse that's appropriate for young children with no eclipse glasses or other special equipment needed.
 Throughout the exercise, kids safely face away from the Sun.
 These instructions are good for all solar eclipses seen from all countries, not just the "Great American Eclipse" coming soon.

 UPDATE: I've created a one-page easily photocopiable handout to share with teachers, parents, and students on eclipse viewing.
-It's currently available in English, Spanish, French, Russian, and Japanese.
+It's currently available in English, Spanish, French, Russian, Japanese, and Chinese.
 See it at the bottom of this post.

 Read on for step-by-step instructions, or just watch this video: